 The overall educational goal of this advanced-level QI training course is to develop leaders of interprofessional improvement teams within their clinical settings.
 The course emphasizes leading healthcare improvements and innovations with an implementation strategy that combines QI or change management techniques.
 Further, it is designed for learners with intermediate to advanced knowledge of the concepts of quality improvement and patient safety, and who have or will have responsibilities for leading QI initiatives or have other relevant senior QI administrative roles.
 Learn more...

-Physician and physician assistant poster authors/co-authors AND other team members (non-poster authors) of the QI project featured in a qualified poster presented at the conference may be eligible to earn continuing certification/maintenance of certification (MOC) credit/points through the BCM MOC Program.
+Physician and physician assistant poster authors/co-authors and other team members (non-poster authors) of the QI project featured in a qualified poster presented at the conference may be eligible to earn maintenance of certification (MOC)/continuing certification credit/points through the BCM MOC Program.

 If approved, MOC Part 4 (Improvements in Medical Practice) credit is issued to physicians by participating Member Boards of the American Board of Medical Specialties (ABMS).
 Likewise, NCCPA Category 1 Performance Improvement Continuing Medical Education (PI-CME) credit is issued to physician assistants by the National Commission on Certification of Physician Assistants (NCCPA).